 Made with loose weave fabric, jute and synthetic burlap.

 For a quick change in decor; or when you have to deliver orders in a short time, paper leaves and grasses are a good place to start.
-Begin thinking of them as elements that unify bouquets and flower arrangements; not as a base or something that fills the gap.
+Think of them as elements that unify bouquets and flower arrangements; not as a base or something that fills the gap.

-Create your paper foliage like a little black dress to which much can be added; yet works perfectly on its own.
-It makes a difference.
+Create your paper foliage like a little black dress you could accessorize but works perfectly on its own.
+That will make the difference.